 3- Start with your threads to the back

-The next smart sewing tip is that you’re always going to want to start with your threads to the back of the machine.
-Mostly seamstress does not pay much attention to this.
+The next smart sewing tip from the expert is that you’re always going to want to start with your threads to the back of the machine.
+Most seamstress does not pay much attention to this.
 But it’s a perfect idea to have these to the back end and kind of grasp onto them at the beginning so that you get an excellent neat start to your seam.

 4- Start and finish your seams the right way